getoptimum/mump2p-cli/docs/guide.md

   - Check proxy server health with `./mump2p health`
   - Try a different proxy server with `--service-url` flag
 - **Proxy Health Issues:** Use `./mump2p health` to check system metrics and server status
+- **Webhook Failures:**
-- **Webhook Failures:** Check that your webhook endpoint is accessible and properly configured to accept POST requests
+  - Check that your webhook endpoint is accessible and properly configured to accept POST requests
+  - For Discord webhooks: Ensure the webhook URL is valid and the bot has permission to send messages
+  - For Slack webhooks: Verify the webhook URL is correct and the app is installed in your workspace
+  - Check webhook response status codes - 400 errors usually indicate formatting issues (now automatically handled)
+  - Use [webhook.site](https://webhook.site/) for testing generic webhook endpoints